weiillen/weiillen/README.md

 🎓 **Electrical Engineering and Computer Science undergraduate**.
 💡 Interested in both sides of EECS—from **electronics** to **systems** and **machine learning**.
-🎨 Outside of engineering, I enjoy **drawing, rapping**, calisthenics, anime, and manga.
+🎨 Outside of engineering, I enjoy **drawing, rapping**, calisthenics, and manga.
 🌱 Currently turning what I learn in class into clear, reproducible projects and strengthening my foundations across EECS.

 📂 Projects: [View my repositories](https://github.com/weiillen?tab=repositories)